woodser/monero-ts/docs/developer_guide/view_only_offline.md

 # View-only and offline wallets

-Transactions can be securely generated without exposing the private spend key to an internet-connected device using view-only and offline wallets.
+Transactions can be generated without exposing the private spend key to an internet-connected device using view-only and offline wallets.

 A view-only wallet uses the private view key to scan for received funds, but does not have the private spend key to determine which funds are spent or sign transactions.